Starbuck's new Rainforest Alliance Certified line of at home coffee

 Date: Fall 2020

 This project was created in eight weeks by myself and my two teammates, a fourth year graphic design student and a fellow third year industrial design student.
 My role on our team was to conduct materials and sustainability focused research, create industrial design ideations, build and test prototypes, and assists with graphic design ideation.
 The entire project was made virtually using zoom meetings and Miro, a collaborative virtual whiteboard.

-In addition to being taught by a graphic design professor, Lorrie Frear, and industrial design professor, Dan Harel, this project was sponsored by ChaseDesign and we were advised by Jon Cammarata and Leah Kotas.
+This project was sponsored by ChaseDesign and we were advised by Jon Cammarata and Leah Kotas.

 The Design Goal:

-The project design goal was to create packaging and merchandising concepts for a new line of Starbucks products that are sustainably-sourced and Rainforest Alliance Certified.
+Create packaging and merchandising concepts for a new line of Starbucks products that are sustainably-sourced and Rainforest Alliance Certified.